cptemre/cptemre.github.io/2 - Javascript Practice Projects/17 - JavaScript FlashCard OOP Project Prototype/README.md

 - Idea is not unique but the code and styling are absolutely unique.

-- You can create flash cards, most likely for learning a language, with under different types and keep them in your local browser.
+- You can create flashcards, most likely for learning a language, with under different types and keep them in your local browser.
 When you come back to website your data will be saved and be functional.

 ## WHO IS THE CREATER?